dso6060/jdp/README.md

 - The extension searches the Justice Definitions Project for the most relevant page
 - It displays the first 140 characters from the page intro and links to the source, so you can read more in context

+### Two-Way Communication System

+This project implements a **two-way communication system** between the browser extension and the Justice Definitions Project:

+**📥 Pull Data (Primary Function):**
+- Extension queries the Justice Definitions Project MediaWiki API
+- Retrieves and displays legal definitions from the curated knowledge base
+- Provides instant access to expert-reviewed legal terminology
+- Links back to the full wiki page for comprehensive information

+**📤 Send Requests (Community Contribution):**
+- When definitions are not found, users can submit requests for missing terms
+- Requests are sent to the Justice Definitions Project team via webhook integration
+- Enables community-driven expansion of the legal definitions database
+- Helps identify gaps in coverage for the expert curation team

+**🔄 Continuous Improvement:**
+- User requests inform the Justice Definitions Project team about needed definitions
+- Expert curators review and add new definitions based on community needs
+- Extension automatically benefits from the growing knowledge base
+- Creates a feedback loop between users and legal experts

 ### Known Issues & Troubleshooting

 **⚠️ Webhook Configuration (Optional):**